Helsel, Roger L. "Bud" 1934-2020

 He married Joyce Hlavaty on Oct.
 1, 1954, and she survives of the home.

-He was preceded in death by: his parents; son, Roger "Buddy" Helsel Jr.; brothers: Kenny, Ed and Rodney Helsel; and his sister, Shirley Carpenter.
+He was preceded in death by: his parents; son, Roger "Buddy" Helsel Jr.; brothers, Kenny, Ed, and Rodney Helsel; and his sister and brother in law, Shirley (Ken) Carter.

-Survivors include: wife, Joyce Helsel of the home; son, Robby "Dean" Helsel, St. Joseph; daughter, Kathy (Ronnie) Martin, St. Joseph; grandchildren: Kiefer Helsel, Jay (Jennifer) Martin, Jenna Kepner and Jeremy (Kristen) Martin; great-grandchildren: Austin, Trinity, Jax, Treyton and Jude; and a great-great-grandson, Daxton; and two sisters-in-law, Katie Helsel and Shirley Helsel.
+Survivors include: wife, Joyce Helsel, of the home; son, Robby "Dean" Helsel, St. Joseph; daughter, Kathy (Ronnie) Martin, St. Joseph; grandchildren, Kiefer Helsel, Jay (Jennifer) Martin, Jenna Kepner, and Jeremy (Kristen) Martin; great-grandchildren, Austin, Trinity, Jax, Treyton, and Jude; and a great-great-grandson, Daxton; and two sister in laws, Katie Helsel, and Shirley Helsel.

 The Interment will be at the Memorial Park Cemetery.